chito365/uk/_posts/1/1/2021-04-07-josh-krumich.md

 ## Random data

-He launched a YouTube channel on October 31, 2017, with a video titled &#8220;Day edit at Deltona Skate park #1.&#8221;
+He launched a YouTube channel on October 31, 2017, with a video titled &#8220;Day edit at Deltona Skate park number 1.&#8221;

 ## Family & Everyday Life of Josh Krumich